awsdocs/aws-lambda-developer-guide/doc_source/troubleshooting-deployment.md

 **Error:** *InvalidParameterValueException: Lambda was unable to configure your environment variables because the environment variables you have provided contains reserved keys that are currently not supported for modification\.*

 Lambda reserves some environment variable keys for internal use\.
 For example, `AWS_REGION` is used by the runtime to determine the current Region and cannot be overridden\.
 Other variables, like `PATH`, are used by the runtime but can be extended in your function configuration\.
-For a full list, see [Runtime Environment Variables](configuration-envvars.md#configuration-envvars-runtime)\.
+For a full list, see [Runtime environment variables](configuration-envvars.md#configuration-envvars-runtime)\.